-Speaking of Continental, this German automotive manufacturing company with over 140 years of tire technology has started supplying adidas with traction compound soles in 2007.
-And Alphabounce Beyond is one of more than 80 shoes of adidas with Continental traction compound soles.
+Speaking of Continental, this German automotive manufacturing company with over 140 years of tire technology has started supplying Adidas with traction compound soles in 2007.
+And Alphabounce Beyond is one of more than 80 shoes of Adidas with Continental traction compound soles.
 This Continental technology for runners has rising expectations due to its progressively expanding coverage, a promise of up to 30% more grip experience, and Guinness World Records attempt by professional athletes.

-Like tires are to cars and shoes are to runners, expect this grippy Continental rubber outsole to also perform well on various weather conditions as you run out there and back.
+Like tires are to cars and shoes are to runners, expect this grippy Continental rubber outsole to perform well on various weather conditions as you run out there and back.
 This technology continues with its newest version, the Alphabounce Beyond 2.

 - Cushioning: Lightweight, flexible response